 Please note that all documents which are not in English or French should accompany the certified translation of the documents.

 It will take about 90 days for the processing to take place.
 New PR cards may be issued within 45 days.
 The IRCC website will provide accurate processing times on their website.
 It may take up to 6 months depending upon the number of applications IRCC is working on and complexes cases may take up to a year to process.

 A fee of $50 dollars has to be paid for each application for renewal of the PR card.
 As the application fee for PR Card Renewal is non-refundable so make sure you are eligible for PR Card renewal.
 Permanent Residence is a status and status never expire, only the PR card expires.
 Submit a complete application in order to avoid the return of the whole application package.

 How will I get my new PR card?

-If you are a permanent resident living inside Canada you will get your card by mail.
-However in some cases you will be asked to collect it from local IRCC office.
-It is important to inform IRCC in case of change of mailing address.
-If you do not pick your card within 180 days it will be destroyed subsequently.
-If you are residing outside of Canada you will not receive it via mail and will have to collect it once you are in Canada.
-If however, you PR card has expired prior to your return to Canada you will have to apply for a permanent resident travel document.
+If you are a permanent resident living inside Canada, you will get your card by mail.
+However, in some cases, you will be asked to collect it from the local IRCC office.
+It is important to inform IRCC in case of a change of mailing address.
+If you do not pick your card within 180 days, it will be destroyed subsequently.
+If you are residing outside of Canada, you will not receive it via mail and will have to collect it once you are in Canada.
+If, however, your PR card has expired prior to your return to Canada you will have to apply for a permanent resident travel document.
 This is valid for only ONE re-entry solely for the purpose of renewing your PR card.

 What to do if I have not received my PR card?

 You must wait for a period of at least six weeks for your card to be mailed to you.
-However if six weeks have been passed and you have not received your card via mail despite being mailed to you, you may have to apply for a solemn declaration.
+However, if six weeks have been passed and you have not received your card via mail despite being mailed to you, you may contact IRCC for the status of your PR card renewal application,